abourdon/shprofile/README.md

 Because:

-- We all have our own way to manage our shell session by:
+- We all need to manage our shell session by:
   - Setting the `PATH` or `PS1` variable
   - Setting a proxy
   - Adding aliases
   - Writing a configuration file for a particular command (e.g. [vim](https://www.vim.org/)'s `.vimrc`, [screen](https://www.gnu.org/software/screen/)'s `.screenrc`)
   - Applying a mandatory initialization process for a particular command line (e.g. [jenv](http://www.jenv.be/), [nvm](https://github.com/creationix/nvm) or [rbenv](https://github.com/rbenv/rbenv))
   - ... _and so on_
-- We can be constrained to change those specific settings **according to a given environment** (e.g., when working with different clients), and then have different versions, or **profiles**, of our shell session settings
+- We may require to change those specific settings according to a given environment (e.g., by working in several contexts/clients), and thus need to manage several shell environments, or profiles, in parallel
-- The more specific settings we have, **the bigger and more difficult it is to maintain the session settings file** (`.bashrc`, `.bash_profile`, `.zshrc`...)
+- The more different environments we have, the more complicated it is to maintain our shell profile files (`.bashrc`, `.bash_profile`, `.zshrc`...)
-- We don't want to **backup** our entire shell session settings file but only our specific settings
+- We want to backup our shell session settings by focusing only on our own settings

 ## How?

 ### Available features

-- **Manage different shell profiles**
+- **Manage different shell session settings**, or profiles
-- Define several scripts into a same profile to be able to **modularize shell profiles' scripts** (e.g., 1 script for 1 tool) and easily [import or export them](https://github.com/abourdon/shprofile/tree/master/examples/scripts)
+- **Unclutter** shell session settings **by modularizing the configuration** and be able, for instance, to define 1 script file for 1 configuration/tool type and easily [import or export them](https://github.com/abourdon/shprofile/tree/master/examples/scripts)
 - Apply a **lexicographical order** when discovering shell profiles' scripts
 - Allow to define _loading_ and _unloading_ shell profile script types to **handle transition between profiles**
 - **Remember the current profile in use** to be able to quickly reload it

 ### Concepts

 `shprofile` manages a set of _shell profiles_ which can be enabled at any time.
-Scripts execution is done within the current shell session, so scripts can modify the current shell environment.
+Scripts are executed within the current shell session, so scripts can modify the current shell environment.

 #### Shell profile

-Each shell profile is defined by a set of scripts contained into its associated _entry_ inside the `$HOME/.shprofile/profiles` folder.
-An _entry_ is simply a folder which is named as the profile's name.
+Each shell profile is defined by a **set of scripts** contained into and associated folder from the `$HOME/.shprofile/profiles` profiles root folder.

 For instance: